Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 In order to ensure the object is detected, detecting the shape of the object will also be necessary.
 This can be done using blob detection which takes in parameters to filter out objects based on size, shape, and contours.
-The golf ball can be detected using this since it should be the only spherical object in the field of view.
+The golf ball can be detected using this since it should be the only spherical object in the field of view in the small size range of a golf ball.
 The result of using blob detection algorithms avliable in OpenCV can be seen below.

 ![Function](../Images/Image_Processing/Blob_1.png)
 ![Function](../Images/Image_Processing/Blob_2.png)